|

 The "About" menu item is where the development team gets to say whatever they want about the app.
 Who wrote it.
 What does it do.
 What is the current status.
 How many pizzas fueled the development.
 For future sanity, the about box must also contain a version number and the date of the release.

-menu with an action created by FontViewer's createAction method:
+The About item is added to the Help menu with an action created by FontViewer's createAction method:

 // HELP->ABOUT FONTVIEWER